Westgate shopping mall attack: Responsibility

+Foreign Minister Amina Mohamed said that Al-Shabaab was not acting alone and the assault was part of an international campaign of terror; and that "two or three" US citizens and a Briton were among the attackers.
+"Al-Shabab [sic] are looking for relevance on an international scale – especially after a change of leadership – and is looking to send the message that they are still a force to be reckoned with."
+The suggestion that there had been a British perpetrator in their ranks was strongly rejected by Al-Shabaab.
+Kenyan officials later lowered the estimated number of gunmen to four to six militants, when it was previously estimated as ten.

 Reactions

 Domestic

 The attack has been described as one of the worst acts of terrorism in Kenya since the bombing of the U.S. embassy in 1998.
 President Uhuru Kenyatta said on national television that Kenya had "overcome terrorist attacks before" and vowed to "hunt down the perpetrators wherever they run".

 On 10 October 2013, it was reported that President Kenyatta had admitted that the Westgate operation was "bungled", and undertook to carry out a complete investigation.
 The Kenyan Cabinet was expected to establish a formal commission of inquiry.

 International bodies

 The African Union's Chairperson of the African Union Commission Nkosazana Dlamini-Zuma condemned the attacks and reiterated that the AU would continue in its fight against al-Shabaab.
 She also expressed the AU's solidarity with the government and people of Kenya.
 The European Union offered its support.
 UN Secretary-General Ban Ki-moon expressed "alarm" and offered Kenyatta solidarity.
 The United Nations Security Council condemned the attack and called on Kenya to note that any response must comply with international human rights law.

 Interpol Secretary-General Ronald Noble condemned the assault and pledged full support to Kenyan authorities in their investigation, offering to deploy an Incident Response Team consisting of specialised forensic officers, counter-terrorism experts, operational assistants and analysts.
 Noble, in an interview with ABC, indicated that in the face of large 'soft' targets, governments have a choice: security clearances at entrances or allow the citizenry to carry guns for self-defence.